 Emily Echevarria serves as the Director of Climate Action at the Parliament of the World’s Religions.

 She is a Florida native and an alumna of the University of North Florida.
-She is currently working towards a Master’s degree in Environmental Diplomacy at DePaul University.
+She is currently working towards a Master’s degree in Environmental Diplomacy at DePaul University and has completed field work in Arusha, Tanzania and Mossel Bay, South Africa.
 With a passion for conservation, Emily is dedicated to helping the planet recover from the effects of pollution and global warming.
-She joined the Parliament as Director of Climate Action in July 2022.
+Her academic focus is on ocean and marine life conservation.

 Miriam V. Quezada Mendez serves as the Director of Communications of the Parliament of the World’s Religions.
 Since her tenure on the Parliament staff began in 2015, she has worked closely in the engagement of the organization’s critical constituencies and remains a passionate advocate of immigrant rights, women’s rights, and youth involvement.